 And no, it's not the cunningly maneuvered "R".
 You have two guesses left.

 The series picks up the narrative not too long after the end of Revolution.
 Lina and the gang are continuing their efforts to help Pokota on his quest, and this time they're looking for something called the Hellmaster's Jar, an object which supposedly contains the soul of the red priest Rezo.
-Like always though, other things keep getting in the way.
+Like always though, other things keep getting in

 Given that this is a direct sequel to the previous series it's understandable that director Watanabe Takashi simply proceeds with the story on the assumption that the viewer knows all of the facts, and in all honesty I found it quite refreshing that I wasn't subjected to a barrage of flashbacks for a change (although there are some admittedly).
 The plot is very similar to Revolution in its approach as it attempts to stay close to the tried and tested Slayers format.
 The story is often engaging and humourous, and there's a general air of adventure about proceedings.